renato76/next-movies-frontend/README.md

 For the Create a Movie form I used Formik.

-Right now we have: Fetch all movies, Fetch 1 movie by ID, and Create a Movie functionalities.
+API Functionality includes: Read All Movies, Read One Movie, Create A Movie, Update A Movie.

 I also added social login with GitHub and Google using Next Auth.

 # **Next Steps**

-- The plan is to have full CRUD functionality, so will be adding an "Update a movie" feature plus "Delete a movie" which will both only be available to Authorized and Authenitcated users.
+- The plan is to have full CRUD functionality, so will be adding "Delete a movie" which will only be available to Authorized and Authenitcated users.
 I will add JWT token to the Headers in the fetch and modify the Strapi API to receive requests in such way.

 - Yup form validation which works really well with Formik.